shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 [Example for implementing an API Test Button into the System Config form](https://github.com/shyim/ShyimApiTest)

-### External technology apps/STP apps
+### External technology/ Shopware Technology Partner (STP) apps

-Every external technology app needs to track their commission.
-This is an example to implement the tracking
+Every external technology app needs to track its commission.
+Below is an example of implementing the tracking logic in their extensions:

 {% code %}

-//Post /shopwarepartners/reports/technology - Allows partners to send us the info based on the STP contract
+// POST /shopwarepartners/reports/technology - Allows partners to send us the info based on the STP contract

 ```json
     {
       "identifier": "8e167662-6bbb-11eb-9439-0242ac130002",